jeffrey-a-meunier/fprime-documentation/tutorials/parameters/add-parameters-and-event.rst

     Note to self:
     I used the ``On`` enumerated type before I knew the ``Enabled`` type existed.
-    Change the type in the rest of this document, and in subsequent tutorials.
+    Be sure I've chanted the type in the rest of this document, and in subsequent tutorials.

 Replace the example parameter
 -----------------------------